Zelman v. Simmons-Harris: Majority opinion

-Rehnquist continued that the program encouraged the true private choice of the family.
-By basing school vouchers strictly on the economic means of the student and on geographic location, religious concerns were factored.
-Another primary issue of the case concerned the 96% of scholarship recipients who attended religious private school.
-The Court noted that the program actually provided disincentives for religious schools: the private school received only half of that allocated to community schools and only a third of that allocated to magnet schools.
+Addressing the fact that at the time the lawsuit was filed, approximately 96% of scholarship recipients used the voucher to attend a religious institution, the majority opinion noted that the program actually provided disincentives for religious schools: the private school received only half of that allocated to community schools and only a third of that allocated to magnet schools.

 Concurring opinions

-Justice O'Connor and Justice Thomas added comments when they both delivered a separate concurring opinion to the majority.
+Justice O'Connor and Justice Thomas each wrote a separate concurring opinion.